as-w-in/git-push/CONTRIBUTING.md

 # Contributions

-This project aims to simplify and guide the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+This is a sample step to guide you through the contribution, in case you are confused if you are already familiar with it skip.
+Follow the steps below.

-If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)

 #### If you don't have git on your machine [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).